-Risk margin Mortality and morbidity Lapses
+Risk margin

-Expenses inflation Partial withdrawals Discount rate Investment margin relative increase of 10 % relative increase of 10 % or 25% relative increase of 10 % relative increase of 10 % relative increase of 10 % relative decrease of 10 % absolute decrease by 25 bps or relative decrease of 10%
+relative increase of 10 % or 25%

+relative decrease of 10 %

+absolute decrease by 25 bps

+relative decrease of 10 % (minimum 10 bps decrease)

 SENSITIVITY

 The analysis below is performed for reasonably possible movements in key assumptions with all other assumptions held constant, showing the impact on the liability value and profit before tax.
 The correlation of assumptions will have a significant effect in determining the ultimate claims liabilities, but to demonstrate the impact due to changes in assumptions, assumptions had to be changed on an individual basis.
 It should be noted that movements in these assumptions are non-linear.
 Sensitivity information will also vary according to the current economic assumptions.
 Where options and guarantees exist they are the main reason for the asymmetry of sensitivities.